jkeohan/rctr-8-2-21/w05d09/intro-to-useContent.md

  - When many views & UI components need to know who the currently logged-in user is.
  - When all UI components need to know if the app is in "light" or "dark" mode.

-This is *one* of the times when Context can be useful: when you need to *manage app-level state*.

 ### Avoiding Prop Drilling